suriija/digaCrawler/README.md

 3. Run each cell in the notebook sequentially.
 You can do this by clicking the "Run" button or using the shortcut Shift + Enter.
 4. The notebook will extract information from the DiGA website and display the results in the output of the respective cells.
 The extracted data will also be saved as a DataFrame in a CSV file.

-## Database Schema

-The SQLite database contains the following tables: